meteor-gazelle/meteor-gazelle/doc/specs/homepage.md

 **Postconditions:**

-* Success
 * All sections appear in the desired order in the desired columns

 **Basic flow:**